roman0x58/gql-webpack-loader/README.md

 ### 5. variableInterfaceRe
 #### Type: (node: OperationNode) => RegExp
 ###### Optional
-A function that takes an operation node as input and returns a regular expression to validate variable imports.
+A function that takes an operation node as input, along with an optional nested field name, and returns a regular expression to validate variable imports.
 If no variable model is found, { [key: string]: any } will be used.

 ### 5. exportNameBy
 #### Type: (fileName: string) => string